DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 (We repeat the definitions of (a,b,c) for completeness, but they're not necessary if you have already defined them.)
 Copy this code into Spyder and run it.
 What do you see if you type `print(numberlist)` in the IPython console?

 We can combine lists in two ways.
 The statement `biglist = numberlist + stringlist` produces a list containing all the elements of `numberlist` and `stringlist`, so we have six items altogether.
 Type `print(biglist)` to verify that.
-The statement `biglist2 = [numberlist, stringlist]` produces a new list with two items:  the lists `numberlist` and `stringlist`.
+By way of contrast, the statement `biglist2 = [numberlist, stringlist]` produces a new list with two items:  the lists `numberlist` and `stringlist`.
 It's what you might call a "list of lists."
 That's not something we're likely to do, to be honest.
+(We did it once, but it was an accident.)
 The point is simply that lists are flexible objects.

 **Exercise.** Run the statements